 How M1 Finance Works

-Create your own portfolio that M1 Finance will manage automatically to maintain the same position weightings you chose day one, or select among portfolios that have been created already for you.
+M1 Finance empowers you to create your own portfolio that it will manage automatically in order to maintain the same position weightings you chose day one, or select among portfolios that have been previously created.

 The way M1 Finance works is through a process it calls Pie Investing.

-So, let’s say you want your portfolio to combine mostly ETFs but you also want to add a small portion of a higher risk stock, such as Facebook or Alphabet, to possibly boost your returns, now you can.
-But you can do that at many ordinary brokerage firms too, so how does M1 Finance stand out from the pack?
+So, let’s say you want your portfolio to comprise of ETFs primarily but you also want to add a small portion of a higher risk stock, such as Facebook or Alphabet, with a view to boosting returns, now you can.

-Where M1 Finance shines is that if you were to create the same portfolio elsewhere, you would need to monitor it regularly to make sure the “slices of the pie” stay the same size over time.
+Elsewhere, you would need to monitor that portfolio regularly to make sure the “slices of the pie” stay the same size over time.

-Another way of saying that is you don’t want one position, say your risky stock, to become a really large part of your portfolio.
-If it did, your portfolio would have larger swings up and down compared to when it was first built and balanced.
+The reason you would need to keep a close eye on your portfolio is because you don’t want one position, say your risky stock, to become a really large part of your portfolio.
+If it did, your portfolio would have larger swings up and down compared to when it was first built.

-And the nice thing about M1 Finance is if you don’t know where to begin, for example you don’t know what investments to select on day one, you can simply pick a pre-populated pie that fits your investing style.
+If you don’t know which investments to select on day one, you can simply select a pre-populated M1 Finance pie that fits your investing style.

-Each pie can have as many as 100 slices that are made up of individual stocks, ETFs, or even other pies, so portfolios can be as diversified as you wish based on your risk preferences.
+Each pie may have as many as 100 slices that are made up of individual stocks, ETFs, or even other pies, so portfolios are as diversified as you wish based on your risk preferences.

-M1 Portfolio provides template portfolios, or pies, in a range of categories, including General Investing, Plan for Retirement, Responsible Investing, Income Earners, Hedge Fund Followers, Industries & Sectors, Just Stocks and Bonds, and Other Strategies.
+M1 Finance provides template portfolios, or pies, in a range of categories, including General Investing, Retirement, Responsible Investing, Income Investments, Hedge Funds, Bonds, and Other Industries & Sectors.

 No matter what your financial objectives, you will almost certainly find a portfolio, or pie, that matches your goals.